|

 Line |

-A Line has a point at each end - the start-Point, at the Origin of the Line, and the end-Point |
+A Line has a point at each end - the start-Point at the Origin of the Line, and the end-Point, |

 Arc |

-An Arc has a Point at each end, and a centre-Point. |
+An Arc has a Point at each and of the arc, and a center-Point. |

 ||